All Episodes

 Well, I'm not sure.

-I mean I'm looking at the numbers that Republicans are more mad about the Kavanaugh controversy than Democrats uh and are more determined to vote in the upcoming elections.
+I mean, I'm looking at the numbers that Republicans are more mad about the Kavanaugh controversy than Democrats and are more determined to vote in the upcoming elections.

 This is a dramatic 25-point shift in just the last six weeks, Greg Jarrett.

-So that would give hope to me and hopefully the American people that somehow the Republicans can buck the trend and and maintain power in the House and maybe pick up some Senate seats, which I think are a distinct possibility.
+That would give hope to me and hopefully the American people that somehow the Republicans can buck the trend and maintain power in the House and maybe pick up some Senate seats, which I think are a distinct possibility.

 Well, I think you're right.

-The only question is with twenty-seven days remaining, uh, does this trend that Republicans are motivated and energized to vote have legs?
+The only question is, with 27 days remaining, does this trend that Republicans are motivated and energized to vote have legs?

 Will it last over the course of the next four weeks?